Last updated on October 7, 2022 by Wandering our World

 With its friendly atmosphere and an outside seating area, The King’s Arms is a great place for a pint with friends or a spot of Sunday lunch.
 You can skip the crowd too and order from your table using their On Tap app.

 2. City Arms

 If you are looking for good quality food and speed of service at an affordable price, City Arms is a great option.
-We really enjoyed the great vegan food options here, alongside the chance to enjoy a refreshing pint in their beer garden.
+There’s some great vegan food options here too, alongside the chance to enjoy a refreshing pint in their beer garden.

 Address: 288 Cowley Road

 We love this authentic 13th-century pub for its traditional English pub architecture, including low ceilings and creaky floorboards that create a very cozy atmosphere.